The Fitbit Blaze watch is the company’s first major attempt at making an everyday watch.

 The color screen, too, is a feature that differentiates the Blaze from Fitbit’s previous trackers.
 Past and current Fitbit wearables, such as the Surge and Charge 2, have had basic monochrome displays that have at best proven functional.

 The move to color makes a big difference.
-Although the Blaze doesn’t feature the stellar AMOLED screen tech seen on other fitness trackers the colors are suitably rich and make it easier to read information on the watch.
+Although the Blaze doesn’t feature the stellar AMOLED screen tech seen on other fitness trackers the colors are suitably rich and make it easier to read the information on the watch.

 This is helped further by the fact that Blaze’s custom UI displays data in color-coded segments, differentiating key bits of data such as heart rate and your step count.
 The 240 x 180-pixel resolution also ensures that icons and text are generally sharp enough to read comfortably.